microsoft/BotFramework-WebChat/samples/minimal-bundle/README.md

 ### Goals of this bot

 This code features the minimal scripting the bot needs to host Web Chat with minimum dependencies and functionality.

 The `index.html` page has two main goals.
 - To import the Web Chat core bundle CDN script
 - To render Web Chat

 This sample starts with the [full-bundle CDN sample](./../full-bundle/README.md) as the base template.

-The only change needed in this sample is to change the Web Chat CDN from the full bundle to core bundle.
+The only change needed in this sample is to change the Web Chat CDN from the full bundle to minimal bundle.

 <!-- TODO: [P0] Change CDN urls across ALL samples to reflect updated, non-preview CDN. -->